-‘TMZ’ Video: Ciara’s Car Accident Brings Instagram Prayers
+‘TMZ’ Video: Ciara’s Car Accident Brings Instagram Prayers, Russell Wilson

 As seen in the below video from TMZ, a very pregnant Ciara can be seen being attended to by emergency personnel in the wake of a car accident.
 According to the publication, Ciara had clutched her chest and shoulders after the car accident.
 There isn’t audio of Ciara speaking in the below video, but it shows Ciara walking around in all black in the wake of the car accident.

-In the video, Ciara clearly walks by an address that reads 11620 Wilshire Blvd. and contains a sign for a parking lot.
+In the video, Ciara clearly walks by an address which reads 11620 Wilshire Blvd, and contains a sign for a parking lot.
 Google reports that address as the home to the CIM Group, an investments firm in Los Angeles, California.
-That doesn’t mean that Ciara was visiting the office tower when the car accident happened.
+That doesn’t mean that Ciara was visiting the officer tower when the car accident happened.

-Instead, Ciara can be seen in the video as police and fire department personnel responded to the singer’s car accident.
+Instead, Ciara can be seen in the video as a bunch of police and fire department personnel responded to Ciara’s car accident.
 Ciara could be seen walking around and appearing to speak via her phone’s speaker after the car accident.
 According to law enforcement officials, there were no serious injuries in the car accident involving Ciara and another driver, who exchanged information.

-It’s good news for fans of Ciara since she is in the latter stages of her pregnancy.
+It’s good news for fans of Ciara, since she is in the latter stages of her pregnancy.
 As seen in the video, Ciara sat in white Mercedes SUV as she spoke with authorities.
-It is the same white Mercedes SUV that Ciara was driving when the singer reportedly made a left turn at the time that a gray Volvo SUV slammed into the front passenger side of her car.
+It is the same white Mercedes SUV that Ciara was driving when reportedly Ciara made a left turn at the time that a grey Volvo SUV slammed into Ciara’s front passenger side.

-The TMZ video (seen above), which was uploaded to YouTube on Friday, March 10, is climbing in views.
+The above TMZ video was uploaded to YouTube on Friday, March 10, is climbing in views.

 “Ciara — who’s pregnant in her 3rd trimester — was involved in a car crash in L.A. moments ago… TMZ has learned.”